hbctraining/DGE_workshop/lessons/04_DGE_DESeq2_analysis.md

 <img src="../img/deseq_mean_vs_variance.png" width="600">

-**How does the dispersion relate to our model?** To accurately model sequencing counts, we need to generate accurate estimates of within-group variation (variation between replicates of the same sample group) for each gene.
-With only a few (3-6) replicates per group, the estimates of variation for each gene are often unreliable, particularly for low count genes (large differences in dispersion for genes with similar means).
-Therefore, DESeq2 shares information across genes to generate more accurate estimates of variation based on the mean expression level of the gene using a method called 'shrinkage'.
-DESeq2 assumes that genes with similar expression levels have similar dispersion.
+**How does the dispersion relate to our model?** To accurately model sequencing counts, we need to **generate accurate estimates of within-group variation** (variation between replicates of the same sample group) for each gene. **With only a few (3-6) replicates per group, the estimates of variation for each gene are often unreliable, particularly for low count genes** (large differences in dispersion for genes with similar means).
+Therefore, DESeq2 **shares information across genes** to generate more accurate estimates of variation based on the mean expression level of the gene using a method called **'shrinkage'**.
+DESeq2 assumes that **genes with similar expression levels have similar dispersion.**

 DESeq2 generates more accurate measures of dispersion using the following steps: